gitmachtl/cardano-signer/README.md

                                                                 data/payload/file to sign in hex-, text- or binary-file-format
            --secret-key "<path_to_file>|<hex>|<bech>"           path to a signing-key-file or a direct signing hex/bech-key string
            --address "<path_to_file>|<hex>|<bech>"              path to an address-file or a direct bech/hex format 'stake1..., stake_test1..., addr1...'
+           [--nohashcheck]                                      optional flag to not perform a check that the public-key belongs to the address/hash
            [--hashed]                                           optional flag to hash the payload given via the 'data' parameters
            [--nopayload]                                        optional flag to exclude the payload from the COSE_Sign1 signature, default: included
            [--testnet-magic [xxx]]                              optional flag to switch the address check to testnet-addresses, default: mainnet